tanteckfang/tp/docs/DeveloperGuide.md

   Justification for effort:
 * **Changing existing commands** - While some commands, such as `list`, were adapted from AB-3, there were many cases where the code for these commands had to be rewritten or tweaked for NUSCoursemates.
 For example, the `find` feature was heavily modified and separated into new `findcourse` and `findstudent` commands.
 * **Creating new classes** - We created multiple new classes (such as `course`, `tags` and `telehandle`) which are common and important attributes of our target users.
 * **Implementing new features** - We implemented new features which deal with these new classes too.
-The `sort` and `c/add-` are examples.
+The `sort` and `edit c/add-` are examples.
 Moreover, there are validation checks for each of the new attributes.
 * **Huge improvement in UI** - With JavaFX AND FXML, we are able to create the current NUSCoursemates UI which is made up of different components and gives users the option to switch between different themes.
 * ...and many more!